segunolalive/daily-gas-prices/README.md

 ## Introduction

-This is a simple script for generating daily and monthy gas prices from Henry Hub gas prices
+This is a simple script for generating daily gas prices from Henry Hub gas prices

 ## Data source